leamas/lpf/README.md

  - The update command is indeed a shortcut for approve-build-install.

 ## The lpf package
-To create a lpf package you first create a target package.
+To create an lpf package you first create a target package.
 My example is spotify-client.
 There is nothing specific about the target package besides the fact that it cannot be in public repositories for legal reasons.
 The spotify-client spec is in examples/spotify-client.

-Since you cannot distribute this package you create a lpf package, in this case lpf-spotify-client (in examples).
+Since you cannot distribute this package you create an lpf package, in this case lpf-spotify-client (in examples).
 This package is used to build the target locally.
 This package contains the spec file, extra sources such as desktop files, patches etc.,  and the eula agreement user should